Shashankswat/demo/support/supporting-github/lab/index.md

 # Support GitHub Enterprise

 ## Prerequisites
-- Make sure you have an account on the Bluemix GHE Instance at <ADDRESSS>
+- Make sure you have an account on the training instance
 - Make sure you are a Site Admin

 ## Familiarize yourself with GitHub Enterprise